realworldocaml/book/en/variables-and-functions.md

 prefix operators (for negation) and infix operators (for subtraction), So, both `-x` and `x - y` are meaningful expressions.

-Here's an example of a very useful operator that's defined in Core, following these rules.
-Here's the definition:
+Here's an example of a very useful operator from the standard library that can be defined following these rules.
+Here's the code.

 ```ocaml
 # let (|>) x f = f x ;;